 A Special Use Permit is required for any activity that provides a benefit to an individual, group, or organization rather than the park or the public at large.
 Many of the events that require permits also require some degree of oversight from National Park Service staff.

-For more information regarding special use, commercial filming, and/or short term leasing at Stonewall National Monument, contact the Special Use Permits Coordinator at (212) 668-2561.
+For more information regarding special use and commercial filming at Stonewall National Monument, please email us.
 Inquiries can also be made via e-mail.

 First Amendment Activities